Sienci-Labs/Resources/experimental/up-cnc-router.md

 featured_image:
 ---

+Improve on https://resources.sienci.com/view/lmk2-cnc-routers/ but make the information more general about what CNCs can do more broadly

-Outlines how a CNC works and moves
+- Outline how a CNC works and moves

-The kinds of projects you can make
+- The kinds of projects you can make

-Add Sally’s cutting display?
+- Add Sally’s cutting display?
 Faces project

-https://www.youtube.com/watch?v=NWDrWbCbI3s CNC routers can do all that?!!?
+- https://www.youtube.com/watch?v=NWDrWbCbI3s CNC routers can do all that?!!?